markmichon/github-travis-webhook/README.md

 The payload url will be the `https://github-to-travis.glitch.me/activate/YOUR_TOKEN_HERE`.
 Sub in the token retrieved in the previous step.

-Under 'Which events would you like to trigger the webhook?' choose 'Let me select individual events' and check the 'Repositories' option.
-The rest can be unchecked.
+Under 'Which events would you like to trigger the webhook?' choose 'Let me select individual events' and check the 'Branch or Tag Creation' option.
+The rest can be unchecked. _Due to the way Github classroom handles creating repos, branch creation appears to be the last step and will cause the least amount of problems)_

 Save and you're all set!